 The difference between the capital and operating costs estimated by the computational model and the capital and operating expenditures reported by the agencies was summarized in a tabular format.
-The entire table of the estimated costs and reported expenditures, as well as differences between the two, is given at the end of Appendix D (Computational Model).
-Partial tables of the differences are presented and discussed in the following section.
+The results are presented and discussed in the following section.

 Comparison of Model Costs with Reported Expenditures